No FEAR Act

 - No FEAR Act report (FY 2021, Q4)

 Civil Rights and Workforce Diversity Policy

-Implicit in each employee's successful work performance, and explicit in each supervisor’s performance rating, are goals and objectives to support our diverse workforce and civil rights policies and programs to foster an inclusive workplace where diversity and individual differences are valued.
-Any person who violates this policy will be subject to appropriate disciplinary action, up to and including removal from federal service.
+Implicit in each employee's successful work performance, and explicit in each supervisor’s performance appraisal, are goals and objectives to abide by our civil rights laws and support DEIA in our workforce.
+Any person who violates this policy will be subject to appropriate personnel action, up to and including removal from federal service.

-Discrimination claims should be brought to the attention of the EEOP within 45 calendar days of the occurrence to be accepted for investigation in a formal complaint of discrimination.
-The EEOP may be reached at (202) 606-7503 or firstname.lastname@example.org.
+Service members, volunteers, employees, and applicants for Federal employment who wish to file a discrimination complaint may do so by sending an email message to email@example.com or by leaving a voice message on the Civil Rights Hotline at 1-202-606-3461.
 In addition, employees may also consider our Alternate Dispute Resolution (ADR) Program as an informal way to resolve workplace conflicts.
 If you are interested in learning more about our ADR program, please email firstname.lastname@example.org.

 Chief Executive Officer